Jacob Köbel

-Jacob Köbel (1462–1533) was a printer and publisher in Oppenheim.
+Jacob Köbel, or Iacobus Kœbelius, (1462 – 31 January 1533) was a printer and publisher in Oppenheim.

-Köbel graduated in arts and law from Heidelberg University in 1491.
-He appears to have then studied mathematics at Cracow, and is said to have been a fellow student of Copernicus there.
+Köbel was born in Heidelberg in 1462 and graduated in arts and law from Heidelberg University in July 1491.
+He appears to have then studied mathematics at Kraków, and is said to have been a fellow student of Copernicus there.
 He learnt the publishing trade as editor and proofreader for Heinrich Knoblochtzer in Heidelberg.
-In 1494 he married a woman from Oppenheim and settled there as secretary to the city council.
+On 8 May 1494, he married the daughter of Henrich zum Gelthus and settled there as secretary to the city council.
+He died on 31 January 1533 in Oppenheim, aged 70-71.